hungtorus/kratos-poc/docs/adr/authentication-api-kratos-integration-v3.md

 The policy check between the last two steps is the whole reason for Option 4.
 It asks: are both factors linked to the same profile, are they of different types, and are they different instances?
 It does not ask Kratos for an assurance level.

+One thing is deliberately absent from both tokens: **the Kratos session token itself.** Carrying it as a claim is tempting, because it would correlate the app token to a live Kratos session with no server-side state.
+The problem is that a JWT claim is encoded, not encrypted, and this JWT is client-visible by design — it is handed to the client and exchanged at Hydra.
+A claim containing `ory_st_…` therefore gives every holder of the token a working Kratos credential, and leaves copies of it in logs, client storage and any proxy along the way.
+It would also undo the constraint the whole design rests on, since the user would now possess the means to talk to Kratos directly.
+Where a later operation genuinely needs the Kratos session, the token carries an **opaque handle** to server-side flow state instead, and never the credential.

 ### Enrolment

 ```mermaid